The AI Agent That Cleaned Up Our K8s Manifests and Crashed Production

 Published March 15, 202610 min read

-At 2:47 AM my phone started screaming.
-PagerDuty alert — P1 — error rate spiked to 34%.
-P99 latency was 18 seconds.
-Pods were restarting every 90 seconds.
-We had 847 OOMKill events in the last four hours.
-The last deploy had been six hours ago and everything looked fine.
-I was about to learn the most expensive lesson of my career about trusting AI-generated infrastructure code.
+2:47 AM.
+PagerDuty.
+P1.
+Error rate spiked to 34%, p99 latency at 18 seconds, pods restarting every 90 seconds, 847 OOMKill events in the last four hours.
+The last deploy had been six hours ago and everything had looked fine when I went to bed.

 Our Kubernetes manifests were a mess.
-Four years of patches, rushed hotfixes, and copy-paste deployments had left us with 31 YAML files across 4 services — inconsistent label conventions, stale annotations, duplicate environment variables, and resource definitions that nobody could confidently explain anymore.
+Four years of patches, rushed hotfixes, and copy-paste deployments had left us with 31 YAML files across 4 services.
+Inconsistent label conventions, stale annotations, duplicate env vars, and resource definitions that nobody could confidently explain anymore.

 Refactor these Kubernetes deployment manifests: